launchdarkly/sdk-test-harness/docs/service_spec.md

       * `stage` (string, optional): If executing a stage, for example `beforeEvaluation`, this should be the stage.
   - Return data from the stages as specified via the `data` configuration.
 For instance the return value from the `beforeEvaluation` hook should be `data['beforeEvaluation']` merged with the input data for the stage.

+#### Capability `"tls:verify-peer"`

+This means the SDK is capable of verifying its TLS peer, which is generally a standard capability of all SDKs that talk to production LaunchDarkly.
+If specified, the test harness will run additional tests that check to see if the SDK will reject a connection with an invalid certificate.

+The tests may appear to hang momentarily and the suite may run slower.

+#### Capability `"tls:skip-verify-peer"`

+This means the SDK is capable of configuring its TLS stack to skip peer verification.
+This may be useful to customers that are using the SDK internally, talking to a proxy, etc.

+If specified, the SDK will send a `tls` object containing a `skipVerifyPeer` property.
+The property will be set to true to indicate that verification should be skipped.
+This should allow the SDK to connect to the test harness over HTTPS even though the test harness's certificate is self-signed.

 ### Stop test service: `DELETE /`

 The test harness sends this request at the end of a test run if you have specified `--stop-service-at-end` on the [command line](./running.md).
 The test service should simply quit.
 This is a convenience so CI scripts can simply start the test service in the background and assume it will be stopped for them.